GMU: 214, 441

 Access: Ranch roads provide adequate access to main parts of ranch.
 These roads can become very muddy during wet weather.
 ATVs are allowed off-road only for game retrieval.
 Horses and snowmobiles are not allowed.

 Camping: Not allowed on ranch

-Guiding Services: Provided & required for either-sex hunts; no fee (non-hunting guest not allowed for either-sex hunts during days 1-5 of your hunt.
-Guiding services not provided for cow hunts (one non-hunting guest is allowed).
+Guiding Services: Provided & required for either-sex hunts for 5 days; no fee.
+Non-hunting guest not allowed for either-sex hunts during days 1-5 of your hunt.
+Guiding services not provided for cow hunts (one non-hunting guest allowed).
 One80 staff is available at One80 hunting camp everyday of your season for hunting assistance and direction.

 Overnight Accommodations: Motels are located in Craig, Steamboat Springs and Hayden.
 There is a KOA Campground in Craig and Steamboat Springs.

 There are no antler-point restrictions for any of the ranches.
 No over-the-counter licenses are offered on these properties.
 Ranching for Wildlife licenses are open to Colorado residents only.
 Licenses are only for the season and ranch on the license.
 For more information on season dates and application deadlines, see the Big Game Hunting Brochure.

 Ranch Rules: View the Wolf Mountain Ranch Rules.